Kaniska1/memento/README.md

 Memento does not ask a single model to do everything.

-The recommendation flow is split into distinct stages:

 ```mermaid
 flowchart LR
     A[User taste + history] --> B[Candidate generation]